This short, easy-to-read guide explains how to unlock your Apple iPhone.

 This may within the same state, or country and also restricts the use of your handset abroad.

-What about shops that offer to unlock iPhone?
+What about shops that offer to unlock phones?

 When you want to unlock a cellular phone you might take it to a local phone store and ask them to do it for you.

-This won’t work with an iPhone or an iPad because the lock is stored on Apple’s computers.
+This won’t work with an iPhone 13, 12, 11, SE, XS, XR, X because the unlock code is stored on Apple’s computers.

-If a local store manages to perform an unlock it will be most likely because they have “jailbroken” your iPhone or iPad.
+If a local shop manages to perform an unlock it will be most likely because they have “jailbroken” your iPhone.

 This is only a temporary solution and as soon as you connect your device to iTunes, or download a new version of iOS it will be locked to the original network again.